wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 ### Can you add the latest DLC blocks?
 - Yes! let me know in the issues tab and i'll gladly do so.

+### Does this work for player skins?
+- No, however there is a method available that makes the skins visible for yourself which can be found [here](https://imgur.com/a/MCTwsfd), thanks to [gorre9090](https://github.com/gorre9090) for showing me this!

 # Credits

 Great thanks to Lamer87 who made [Space_Engineers_DLC_unlocker](https://github.com/Lamer87/Space_Engineers_DLC_unlocker) and 0x000015 that made [ColorfulRainbow](https://github.com/0x000015/ColorfulRainbow).